Posts

 Image

-The Truth About Supplements: What You Need and What You Don't Let's talk about supplements.
+SUPPLEMENTS: THE ESSENTIALS Let's talk about supplements.
 Walk into any health food store, and you'll face walls of bottles promising everything from better sleep to eternal youth.
 But here's the thing: while most of us could benefit from a few well-chosen supplements, we don't need nearly as many as marketers would have us believe.
 Think of supplements like backup singers - they support the main act (your diet), not steal the show.
 Here's what matters, based on the latest science: Vitamin D: The Sunshine Vitamin We're All Missing If you're like most people, you're probably not getting enough vitamin D. Unless you're a lifeguard in Hawaii, you might need this one.
 Recent research shows it's essential if you work indoors, live in a cloudy climate, or have darker skin.
 Your doctor can check your levels with a simple blood test.
-Omega-3s : Your Brain's Best Friend Remember when everyone's mom was push...
+Omega-3s : Your Brain's Best Friend Remember when everyone's mom was pushing fish oil?
+It turns out she was o...

 Image